Sailorperrett/me/set2/readme.md

 TODO: Reflect on what you learned this week and what is still unclear.
 I know understand the how values, variables, expressions and functions work, and knowing its very simple equations you just need to write the correct terms.
-And especially working through Exercise0, it took some time but now I can see you just need to fix simple things and follow through with answers or returns to complete it!
+And especially working through Exercise0, it took some time but now I can see you just need to fix simple things and follow through with answers or returns to complete it!!